 In less than 12 months is believed to be driven by retail investors.

-Price predictors believing and predicting that there is going to be a bull run this year, believes the main thing that is going to make this bull run happen is because of the interest that these tech companies like Facebook, IPhone Maker Apple and adoption from the New York Stock Exchange Exchange-owner backed bitcoin and cryptocurrency platform Bakkt, and Fidelity Investments, one of the largest asset managers in the world.
+Many of us believe that the main thing that is going to make this bull run happen this year is the interest that these tech companies like Facebook, iPhone Maker Apple and adoption from the New York Stock Exchange Exchange-owner backed bitcoin and cryptocurrency platform Bakkt, and Fidelity Investments, one of the largest asset managers in the world have shown.